danigb/smplr/README.md

 #### Schedule notes

 You can schedule notes using `time` and `duration` properties.
-Both are measured in seconds, and time is the number of seconds since the AudioContext was created.
+Both are measured in seconds.
+Time is the number of seconds since the AudioContext was created, like in `audioContext.currentTime`

 For example, next example plays a C major arpeggio, one note per second: